 Why Aren’t We Getting Better Results?

-Insulin has been around almost 100 years, yet prescribing insulin effectively is hard.
+Insulin has been around almost 100 years, yet given that over two-thirds of patients using insulin have on A1C over 7%, prescribing insulin effectively is hard.

 Too little time